-The Christmas special for 2013 should be quite something as it not only celebrates 50 years of Doctor Who but will mark the departure of another fan favorite, the 11th Doctor played by Matt Smith.
-With his departure comes the introduction of the 12th Doctor who will be played by Peter Capaldi.
+The Christmas special for 2013 was quite something as it not only celebrated 50 years of Doctor Who but marked the departure of another fan favorite, the 11th Doctor played by Matt Smith.
+With his departure comes the introduction of the 12th Doctor played by Peter Capaldi.

 P.S.
 The Ninth Doctor and Rose visited the Christmas Truce of 1914 but it was not an episode created as a Christmas Special.

 by June K. Williams

 Its about wibbly wobbly timey whimey stuff about a mad man with a blue box that’s bigger on the inside and can travel anywhere in Time And Relative Dimensions In Space.
 He is a Lord of Time, has a nifty sonic screwdriver and wears trainers, leather jackets, bowties and fezes, scarfs , frock coats and even celery.
 He’s the Doctor.